All those infected by COVID in LaLiga SmartBank as of today, December 31

 Sporting

-Has seven positives from players.
-Those affected are Juan Berrocal, Babin, Kravets, Marc Brave, Pedro Diaz, Aitor Garcia Y Puma rodriguez
+Maintains three positives from players.
+Those affected are Juan Berrocal, Marc Brave Y Puma rodriguez

 Malaga